jest-community/vscode-jest/README.md

 ---
 ## v4.1 with Test Explorer <!-- omit in toc -->

 Test explorer is one of the highly requested feature for this extension.
-We are excited that vscode released a new set of testing API and a brand new test explorer in v1.59 (2021 July release), and with `vscode-jest` v4.1 we can finally offer this feature via the official vscode test explorer 🎉
+Last year vscode announced the plan for the official test explorer and we have been trying out the new proposed API since.
+Now the vscode test explore is live (2021 July release - v1.59), we are excited to release `v4.1` and our users can finally tap into this great new UI experience 🎉

 ![test-explore.png](images/test-explorer.png)

-Note the test explorer is new and some of the features are still missing (see [How to use test explore](#how-to-use-the-test-explorer) for more details), we will continue to improve it as vscode test api/explorer evolves.
-As usual, please do not hesitate to ask questions or file issues, have fun!
+Please note, the test explorer is new and some of the features might be missing or imperfect (see [How to use test explore](#how-to-use-the-test-explorer) for more details), nevertheless, we will continue to improve it.
+Please do not hesitate to ask questions or file issues, thanks and have fun!

 <details>
 <summary>v4 Release</summary>